Steem-FOSSbot/steem-fossbot-voter/docs/algorithm.md

 ## Threshold calculation

 The threshold is automatically calculated so that you don't have to worry about pulling a good value out of the air.
-It is already difficult enough to decide what weights to use in your algorithm.

 The threshold is calculated in three steps: